shengyao1998/Stock_Trading_Management_System/DEV_LOG.md

 ---------------------------------------------------
 ### Week 4: Researching Other Open Repo Projects
 #### Main Activities
-1. Renamed the project to better suite its functionality, Again :)
+1. Renamed the project to better suite its functionality.
+Yup, Again :)
 2. Revised all listed features that are essential for this program and seperate them into **functional** and **non-functional features**.
+  a.
+Functional Features      :
+  b.
+Non-Functional Features  :

-3. Roughly read though the process of designing a software architecture.
+4. Roughly read though the process of designing a software architecture.

 #### Issue Encounter